Note: this is the English translation of the obituary I wrote for my grandfather in Croatian in October 2021. You can read the original here.

 Although he retired more than 30 years ago, when I would walk around town with my grandfather it would be like walking with a movie star.
 We would get approached constantly, with folks coming to say hello to him, and he often could not even remember who all these people were, because he was not only popular but also very sociable.

-When he visited in 2012 while I was studying in Portland, he often hung out with my friends at the Marino café run by Dario from Banja Luka.
-As Joža never learned English (he knew enough to use a computer), he communicated with Russian students.
+When he came to visit me in 2012 while I was studying in Portland, he often hung out with my friends at the Marino café run by Dario from Banja Luka.
+Since Joža never learned English (he knew enough to use a computer), he spoke Russian to Russian literature students.
 Apparently, during the war, Joža learned the basics of Russian from the Cossacks who were stationed in Kutina with the Germans.
 The Cossacks hung out with the children of Kutina while taking their horses to pasture, and little Joža was taking care of his cow.
 It took him a bit of time to get comfortable in Russian, but that would be enough to share essential information.

 Grandpa combined his love for art, nature and education in a very unique way.
 Although he sketched and painted only occasionally after he graduated form the School of Applied Arts, he expressed himself artistically in the composition of his shots and in video editing.
 He was extremely proud of his granddaughter Vera, whom he always claimed to be an exceptional artistic talent, and she found her expression in a very similar way, combining architecture and urbanism in her own work.

-In recent years, we talked over video call more often than in person, even before the pandemic.
-He always asked when my wife Mandy and I would come to Croatia, and he would ask us to come up with a plan of what we’re doing together in advance!
+In recent years, we talked via video call more often than in person, even before the pandemic.
+He always asked when my wife Mandy and I will be coming to Croatia, and he would ask us to come up with a plan of what we’re doing together in advance!
 From day one he loved Mandy so much and he enjoyed showing her our country.
 We went together to Voloderske jeseni, to Sljeme, to Krk, to Velebit, to Gorski kotar, to Rab.
 He was very excited to make a printed guide to Dubrovnik for us, but he did not want to come along, because of the crowds.

 In early 2020, my grandfather was the first person to warn me that something serious was going on.
 Being quarantined was extremely difficult for him, especially in the first days when he could not go to Sljeme.
 Despite this, he was cautious from the start and he followed all public health instructions.
 He was among the first to be vaccinated in March and he was so happy to hear whenever one of us would get vaccinated.
 He talked about the importance of following instructions until the end, but unfortunately, like many others, he caught the virus which he tried so hard to avoid.